mootools/mootools-more/Docs/Interface/Tips.md

 * onAttach - (*function*) Fires when an element gets added to the tips instance.
 Passes the element as argument.
 * onDetach - (*function*) Fires when the event listeners get removed from an element.
 Passes the element as argument.

+### Notes

+To override the default show/hide behavior (for example, to add fading in and out of tips) you must remove the default show/hide event with .removeEvents() before adding your own - this is only neccesary if you do not want the default show/hide to fire along with your own.

 ### Example

 #### HTML